-EAT At the Mourne Seafood Bar, you can enjoy fabulously fresh seafood that is brought in daily from the ports of Annalong and Kilkeel.
-Expect bowls of delicious mussels, oysters and seafood chowder - perfect with a glass of local stout.
-A stalwart of the restaurant scene, James Street South is ideal for fine dining with a touch of relaxed glamour.
-Its "Taste of Ulster Tasting Menu" is a good way to try out local flavours.
-Enjoy some of Northern Ireland's famous beef at Meat Locker, which uses Hannan meats - matured in a Himalayan salt chamber and cooked over a charcoal grill.
-Delicious.
+EAT Enjoy a taste of Ireland's seafood at the Mourne Seafood Bar.
+Fresh produce is brought in daily from the ports of Annalong and Kilkeel, so expect bowls of delicious mussels, oysters and seafood chowder as well as classic fish and chips - perfect with a glass of stout.
+A stalwart of the restaurant scene.
+James Street South is ideal for anyone looking for fine dining with a touch of relaxed glamour.
+Their "Taste of Ulster Tasting Menu" is a good way of trying out local flavours.
+Check out some of Northern Ireland's famous beef at Meat Locker, which uses Hannan's meats matured in a Himalayan salt chamber and cooked over a charcoal grill.

-DRINK Step into a world of glorious Victoriana at the Crown Liquor Saloon.
-With beautifully carved ceilings, mahogany detailing and gas lamps, it's a perfect place to relax with a glass of real ale or local cider.
+DRINK Step into a world of glorious Victoriana at the delightful Crown Liquor Saloon.
+With beautifully carved ceilings, mahogany detailing and gas lamps, it's a great place to relax with a glass of real ale or local cider.
 Lively traditional music kicks off on Tuesday, Wednesday, Thursday and Saturday at Kelly's Cellars, built in 1720, with musicians from all over Ireland joining sessions.
-And if you're after an upscale cocktail surrounded by Belle Époque glamour, then check out Aether & Echo on Lower Garfield Street, with food, drink and music.
+And if you're after an upscale cocktail in an environment that gives an Irish twist on Belle Époque glamour, then check out Aether & Echo, on Lower Garfield Street, with food, drink and music.

-SLEEP Right in the middle of the Cathedral Quarter, the Merchant Hotel is set within an old 1860s bank, and boasts an opulent interior.
-Located adjacent to the Grand Opera House, the Europa Hotel is an excellent central choice, or try the Old Rectory Guesthouse in south Belfast - a charming B&B in an old church rectory that serves awardwinning breakfasts.
+SLEEP Right in the middle of the Cathedral Quarter, the Merchant Hotel is set within an old 1860s bank, and boasts an opulent and elaborate interior.
+Adjacent to the Grand Opera House, the Europa Hotel is an excellent central choice, or try the Old Rectory Guesthouse in south Belfast - a charming B&B with award-winning breakfasts.

-DO With a beautiful Palm House and Tropical Ravine, Belfast's Botanic Gardens are a 19th century horticultural wonderland and are located beside the Queen's University campus, which counts Liam Neeson and Stephen Rea among its alumni.
-Take a tour of City Hall, which opened its doors during a time of real prosperity in Belfast back in 1906.
-The Ulster Museum, meanwhile, covers the art, history and natural science of Northern Ireland.
+DO With a beautiful Palm House and Tropical Ravine, Belfast's Botanic Gardens are a 19th century horticultural wonderland and an oasis of green in the middle of the city.
+Take a tour around City Hall, which opened its doors back in 1906.
+The Ulster Museum, meanwhile, gives an insight into the art, history and natural science of Northern Ireland.

-EXPLORE Stroll up the slopes of Cave Hill for spectacular views from the Belfast Castle Estate and Cave Hill Visitor Centre.
-Great walking trails will take you past caves, an ancient fort and Belfast Castle.
+EXPLORE Stroll up the slopes of Cave Hill to enjoy spectacular views of Belfast from the Belfast Castle Estate and Cave Hill Visitor Centre.
+Great walking trails here will take you past caves, an ancient fort and Belfast Castle.
 Around 30 minutes outside the city on the shores of Belfast Lough is Carrickfergus Castle.
-Built in the 12th century, the castle has been besieged by the Scots, Irish, English and French over the years, and is one of the best preserved medieval castles on the island of Ireland.
-Further on at Islandmagee is The Gobbins, a majestic cliff path originally opened in 1902 and restored with exhilarating bridges and tunnels.
+Built in the 12th century, this impressive structure has been besieged by the Scots, Irish, English and French over the years.
+It's one of the best-preserved medieval castles in Ireland.
+Further on at Islandmagee is The Gobbins, a majestic cliff path originally opened in 1902 and restored and extended with bridges and tunnels.